 Because of the risks of network errors compromising database integrity, together with possible performance implications that may result from the use of network file shares to store databases, Microsoft recommends that you store database files either on local disk subsystems or on Storage Area Networks (SANs).

 A network attached storage (NAS) system is a file based storage system that clients attach to through the network redirector by using a network protocol (such as TCP/IP).
-If access to a disk resource requires that a share be mapped, or if the disk resource appears as a remote server through a UNC path, (for example, \\Servername\Sharename), on the network, then by default, the disk storage system is not supported as a location for SQL Server databases.
+By default, if access to a disk resource requires that a share be mapped, or if the disk resource appears as a remote server through a UNC path (for example, \\Servername\Sharename) on the network, the disk storage system is not supported as a location for SQL Server databases.

 SQL Server, similar to other enterprise database systems, can place an extremely large load on an I/O subsystem.
 In most large database applications, physical I/O configuration and tuning play a significant role in overall system performance.
 There are three major I/O performance factors to consider: